Hartland commission rejects multi-purpose building proposal

-HARTLAND — The Plan Commission on Monday rejected a proposal to bring a multipurpose building containing apartments, events and a hotel to 221 Cottonwood Ave.
+HARTLAND — The Plan Commission on Monday rejected a proposal to bring a multipurpose building containing apartments, an events space and a hotel to 221 Cottonwood Ave.

 The proposed four-story building would have had two floors for a total of 26 apartment units, a floor consisting of 23 hotel rooms and a first-floor community area with event spaces, hotel laundry and an exercise room.
 An on-site parking garage would have had a storage facility and parking spots.